javeriamalik06/portfolio/README.md

 ## [Telecom Customer Churn Prediction](https://github.com/javeriamalik06/Telecom-Customer-Churn-Prediction) <a name="telecom-customer-churn-prediction"></a>

 #### Business Problem
 The telecom industry faces significant customer churn, threatening profitability and market share.
-This project identifies the customers at risk of churning and recommends effective retention strategies to enhance customer satisfaction and drive long-term business growth.
+This project identifies the customers at risk of churning in the company and recommends effective retention strategies to enhance customer satisfaction and drive long-term business growth.

 #### Technical Details
 * Data was taken from Kaggle